 This information is then used to generate a three digit credit score, ranging from 300-850, which helps lenders determine whether to extend you credit as well as the interest rate you'll be charged.
 Many employers and landlords now check your credit history and score as an important indicator of your "financial character."

-9 steps to excellent credit score: Suggestions for attaining and keeping a positive credit score.
+Improve Your Credit Score: Suggestions for attaining and keeping a positive credit score.

 Credit Scores: What You Should Know About Your Own: This page thoroughly explains the credit reporting system and gives helpful advice to consumers concerning their credit report and score.

 FICO Score Estimator: Answer ten easy questions, and this site will give you a free estimated range for your three FICO scores.